Director of Litigation Funding, Asia Dispute Funding Pte Ltd (Exclusive broker to Harbour)

 Ruth is a dual Australian and UK qualified lawyer with extensive experience in international commercial litigation and arbitration.
-She joined Harbour Litigation Funding from the Hong Kong International Arbitration Centre where as Managing Counsel she led the arbitration team and managed the Centre as Acting Secretary-General during the second half of 2014.
+Ruth is employed by Asia Dispute Funding Pte Ltd, exclusive broker to Harbour.
+She joined the Harbour network from the Hong Kong International Arbitration Centre where as Managing Counsel she led the arbitration team and managed the Centre as Acting Secretary-General during the second half of 2014.

 Ruth has wide-ranging insight into the diverse and growing number of cases handled in the Asia Pacific region and possesses strong connections with its dispute resolution community.
 Travelling worldwide, she has promoted the use of arbitration and other forms of dispute resolution and is a frequent speaker and author on arbitration-related issues and third party funding.
 Ruth also has experience in private practice which she developed with specialist firms with Debevoise & Plimpton in London, Orrick Herrington & Sutcliffe in Paris and Coudert Brothers in Paris and Sydney.